TulioGuaraldoB/book-store/README.md

 ## Created with:
 [*PHP:*](https://www.php.net/) A popular general-purpose scripting language that is especially suited to web development.

-Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.

 [*MySql:*](https://www.mysql.com/) A relational database management system (RDBMS) developed by Oracle that is based on structured query language (SQL).

 [*Composer:*](https://getcomposer.org/) Composer is a tool for dependency management in PHP.
 It allows you to declare libraries your project depends on and it manages installation and library service updating.